k-leadingsolutions/take-home-assignment/README.md

 take-home-assignment - maven project

-Note: Ensure project is run from project classpath
+Note: Ensure project is build and run from project classpath